jlgranda/jpapi/README.md

 jpapi
 =====

-JPA API for start a new project
+JPA API for start a new project.
+Set of base model and controller for persistence.
+Included some utils class for strings, lists and more...